Grumbo (3978) - Ipswich, Suffolk, ENGLAND - JUL 30, 2017

 Bottle as a gift, from a local supermarket, historic rating.
 Poured mid brown with a small off-white head.
 Aroma of caramel, malt, nut and fruit.
 Medium sweetness, moderate bitterness.
 Medium body, oily texture, soft carbonation. rauchbier (3934) - Isle Of Beer, Lincolnshire, ENGLAND - APR 15, 2012

 Bottle, Sainsburys Grimsby.
 Chestnut brown, thin shortlived white head and moderate condition.
 Good blend of caramel and hop resin in the nose, full bodied in the mouth with toffee and caramel sweetness balanced by slight roasted barley notes and peppery hop resins, lingering earthy chalky bitterness and caramel sweetness in the finish.
-Gary (1999) - London, Greater London, ENGLAND - JAN 2, 2012
+Gary (2065) - London( born and raised), Greater London, ENGLAND - JAN 2, 2012

 (Bottled) In a tin ; a 4 % Christmas bottled beer sounds dull to me , i wouldn’t of bought this my self cause of my skepticism for this kinda thing, it was a gift and its not bad , its basically a bitter with some spices ...but happens to be plesant somehow.
 Leighton (22307) - London, Greater London, ENGLAND - JUL 21, 2011